No, it’s not an oxymoron to say “UX-first transactional emails.”

 - Great use of illustrations.
 The graphics aren’t there just to fill space, but actually communicate a message.

-- Fantastic use of white space.
-As I always say, “white space creates focus.”
+- Fantastic use of negative space.
+As I always say, “negative space creates focus.”

 - Minimal copy with a positive attitude.
 “You did it!” is a great example of an upbeat, customer-first tone.